rust-in-public/rust-in-public.github.io/_posts/2022-07-04-method-chaining-in-rust.md

 }
 ```

 The variable ```add_one```, whose value is our closure, can now work like a function.
 Unlike a function, it can capture values from its scope.
-In this closure example, our closure adds one to its captured value. **Note**: unlike in functions, closures do not need type inferences, as the compiler will infer types in a closure.
+In this closure example, our closure adds one to its captured value, and thus prints ```6``` as its result. **Note**: unlike in functions, closures do not need type inferences, as the compiler will infer types in a closure.
 You could easily rewrite ```add_one``` as:

 ```rust
 let add_one = |x| -> i32 { x + 1 };
 ```

-But it is not necessary, and Rust will happily compile either one.
+But, this is not necessary, and Rust will happily compile either one.

 ### Back to even numbers